-Also included is flexible measuring tape and a very practical cable sheath to discipline all of those wires.
-See before and after pictures in the “Getting started” section.
+Also included is a flexible measuring tape and a very practical cable sheath to discipline all of those wires.
+See before and after pictures in the “Getting Started” section.

 The calibration panel is large and heavy, and the frail acrylic support barely stands its weight, with the risk of toppling down while performing the calibration.
 Except for this part, everything appears to be of good to great quality.

 The Open Technologies IDEA software is available in its 1.1 version, directly available on the included 8Gb USB stick.
 For this test, we used a Lenovo laptop fitted with a decent GPU, an Nvidia Quadro M2000M 4096 Mb, a Solid State Drive, 16 Gb of RAM, and an Intel Core i7-6820HQ @ 2.70 GHz.